 Jama Al-Tamish Or Dhai Din-Ka-Jhonpra:-There are more ruins as one takes the lane on the side of the Dargah, eventually leading to the Adhai-din-ka-Jhonpra Mosque.
 Do not miss this place if you are in Ajmer.
 The Dargah includes many other attractive buildings, tombs, courtyards and Dallas, some of which are exquisite specimens of the Moghul architecture and were erected during the Moghul period.

-One of the oldest and most interesting historical building of Ajmer, is Jama Al-tamish popularly known as Dhai-din-ka-Jhonpra, situating in Ankerkot at the foot of the Taragarh hill According to Tod Rajasthan ” it is a relic of nobler days and architect and the antiquarian because of its multifarious artistic attractions.
-The monumental mosque has, however, been the subject of diverse opinion about its origin.
+One of the oldest and most interesting historical buildings of Ajmer, is Jama Al-tamish popularly known as Dhai-din-ka-Jhonpra, situated in Ankerkot at the foot of the Taragarh hill According to Tod Rajasthan ” it is a relic of nobler days and architect and the antiquarian because of its multifarious artistic attractions.
+The monumental mosque has, however, been the subject of diverse opinions about its origin.
 According to Ajmer Historical and Descriptive (by Dewan Bahadur Harbilas Sarda) it is claimed to be a Saraswati Mandir which is said to have been built in 1153 A. But according to the Arabic inscription appearing on the marble arch in the centre of the mosque, it is recognised to be a mosque ever since its origin which was built by Sultan Shahabuddin Ghori.
 In any case, this magnificent mosque is one of the rare historic monuments of India.

-There is a rich variety of Quranic verse inscribed all over the building to tax the brains of both inquisitive historians and antiquarians alike.
+There is a rich variety of Quranic verses inscribed all over the building to tax the brains of both inquisitive historians and antiquarians alike.
 In short, it is a model of excellence in the art of Indian architecture.

 Anasager Lake:-I had heard a lot about Ana Sagar Lake Ajmer and I was eager to visit the place.
-So on my first day at Ajmer, after visited Darga & Sai Temple we rushed to go to a Dhaba named Mahadev Dhaba & had awesome Daal, Bati & Churma, we decided to visit the Ana Sagar Lake.
+So on my first day at Ajmer, after visiting Darga & Sai Temple we rushed to go to a Dhaba named Mahadev Dhaba & which had awesome Daal, Bati & Churma, we decided to visit the Ana Sagar Lake.

-If you are with your partner the lake might best for the romantic place for you.
+If you are with your partner the lake might best romantic place for you.
 Because its sensibility & the soothing weather would create a loving atmosphere between you.
 The awesome place & again in my mind captured with a romantic song.
 The lake looked large, sprawling over 13 km and I could see a lot of tourists walking here and there.
 The lake was constructed by Anaji Chauhan, who was the grandfather of the Famous king, Prithviraj Chauhan.
 It is an artificial lake and it was the local people who built the catchments.

 At the centre of the lake, I saw an island and lots of people were going to the island by means of boats.
-A lover of adventurous sports, we opted to take the boat to reach the island and have a ride on the lake.
+As lovers of adventurous sports, we opted to take the boat to reach the island and have a ride on the lake.
 After returning back to the banks of the lake we took a walk around and saw that there were many fishes in the lake.
 At one place I saw toy trains and small rides for children, which the kids seemed to enjoy a lot.
 The marble pavilions built by Shah Jahan looked very impressive and beautiful.
 It was built to commemorate his stay at Ajmer.
 Another attraction is the Daulat Bagh Gardens that surrounds the lake, which was built by Jahangir.
 The Indian Government renovated the garden and now it is one of the main attractions here, providing a peaceful ambience to the visitors.

 Dargah Of Miran Syed Husain:-On the highest point of Taragarh fort stands the Dargah of Hazrat Miran Syed Husian Asghar Khangswar who was the governor of Ajmer after its conquest by Sultan Shahabuddin Ghori.

 We visited Darga & pray in front of the shrine.
 Here we met a moulabi & he described the story about Sayed Mirza baba.
-The most important thing I noticed that in Nizamuddin & in Ajmer Darga, we bought colourful Chaddar to cover the shrine but here you need to buy a white cover.
+The most important thing I noticed is that in Nizamuddin & in Ajmer Darga, we bought colourful Chaddar to cover the shrine but here you need to buy a white cover.

 The Fort Of Taragarh:-According to Akhbar-ul-Akhyar, the first fort built on a hill in India was the fortress of Taragarh at Ajmer.
 Its unique defence and strength lie in the impregnable ruggedness and acclivity of the mountain upon which it is built.
-This ancient fort has seen many historic battles and nerve-wracking sieges and has changed hands with the Rajput, Muslim, Maratha and the British conquerors during its long and checkered history.
-Ajameru Doorg, as it was originally called, was built by Raja Ajairaj Chauhan who was the king of Sapadlaksh territory having Sakambhari (now Sambhar as his capital in the early part of 6th century A.D.
+This ancient fort has seen many historic battles and nerve-wracking sieges and has changed hands with the Rajput, Muslim, Maratha and British conquerors during its long and checkered history.
+Ajameru Doorg, as it was originally called, was built by Raja Ajairaj Chauhan who was the king of Sapadlaksh territory having Sakambhari (now Sambhar as his capital in the early part of the 6th century A.D.
 He also built the town of Ajmer and the village of Ajaisar, lying in the south of Foysagar lake, which still commemorates his name.
 We visited the fort for a few minutes, so not elaborated here.